Akarsh-d595/Task1-Elevate-Lab-AIML/README.md

 **Files in this repo**
 - `data_cleaning_preprocessing.ipynb` - Jupyter notebook with step-by-step code and visualizations.
-- `sample_data.csv` - Example dataset used in the notebook.
+- `Titanic_Dataset.csv` - Example dataset used in the notebook.
 - `requirements.txt` - Python dependencies.

 ## How to run